Meet Our Staff

 Joanie Michael, our Upper Division Receptionist, has a B.S. in Business Administration and comes to Noble Academy with vast experience as a business manager, notary public, billing specialist, and program assistant.

-Theo Tisdale is our Head of Maintenance.
+Theo Tisdale is our Bus Driver/Maintenance.
 In his spare time, Theo enjoys reading and spending time with his family.